Q. Where do I start?

 Q. What about popular music?

 A. The Center for Popular Music Studies exists to promote scholarship and teaching about the history and significance of popular music, which includes collaborations and partnerships with institutions in Cleveland and around the world.
-Our course offerings include topics in popular music, digital music, applied instruction in popular music, and a Popular Music Ensemble.
-We have had several undergraduate music majors over many years who have gone on to careers in popular music (Jim Brickman, for example), and many who have taken advantage of the outstanding local opportunities in jazz music.
+Our course offerings include topics in jazz skills, popular music, digital music, composition and arranging, applied instruction (pop vocals, guitar, drum set), and a Popular Music Ensemble.
+We have several undergraduate music majors over many years who have gone on to careers in popular music (Jim Brickman, for example), and many who have taken advantage of the outstanding local opportunities in jazz music.

 Q. Are there any music theater opportunities at CWRU?

 A. The Department of Music currently offers no formal program in music theater, although we do have faculty with expertise as performers, teachers, and scholars.
 Students generally participate in Footlighters, a student-run campus organization that mounts a musical production each semester.
-Student with a strong interest in musical theater should explore opportunities provided by the Department of Theater.
+Students will learn more about affiliated student groups during orientation and special student activities programs.
+Students with a strong interest in musical theater should explore opportunities provided by the Department of Theater.

 A. Historical Performance Practice (HPP) refers to the study of how music was performed in earlier centuries (mostly, the Medieval, Renaissance, and Baroque periods1).
 It is based on two key aspects: the application of the stylistic and technical aspects of performance, known as performance practice (articulation, ornamentation, tempo, tuning); and the use of period instruments which may be reproductions of historical instruments that were in use at the time of the original composition, and which usually have different timbre and temperament from their modern equivalents.
 Undergraduate students with an interest in this area are welcome to audition on a period instrument/voice, and incorporate applied study, early music ensembles, and targeted HPP courses into their curriculum.